osposweb/osposweb.github.io/Development-setup.md

 # Development Setup
 ## Code style
-OSPOS tries to adhere to [CodeIgniter identation style](https://github.com/jekkos/opensourcepos/issues/389).
+OSPOS tries to adhere to [CodeIgniter indentation style](https://github.com/jekkos/opensourcepos/issues/389).

 ## Code documentation
 OSPOS tries to follow the in code documentation generated using ApiGen.
 For more details see [issue 1278](https://github.com/jekkos/opensourcepos/issues/1278).